 A: USDA staff are available to continue helping agricultural producers with program signups, loan servicing, conservation planning assistance, and other important actions.
 Producers can continue to apply for farm loan, disaster assistance, safety net, and conservation programs as well as crop insurance.

-Additionally, USDA is adding flexibilities for farm loans and crop insurance and working to implement new assistance opportunities available through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+Additionally, USDA has added flexibilities for farm loans and crop insurance and is working to implement new assistance opportunities available through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 More information is available on farmers.gov/coronavirus.

 Return to top